Australian bustard: Behaviour

 Ardeotis australis does not make any attempt to construct a nest.
 The clutch size is usually one egg, sometimes two, laid close to a small shrub or bush on unadorned ground.
 The shell is marked with olive-brown blotching and streaks over most of the surface, perhaps more completely covering the larger end of the egg, the background colour is a lighter shade of olive-brown or olive-green.
 Incubation of the brood is maintained by the female.
 The dimensions of the egg are 75 × 55 millimetres.
 The chick will leave the site after emerging from its shell to avoid predation, and relies on the mottled black and brown coloration of their downy plumage to evade detection by squatting and remaining motionless.

 Brooding females may be driven from the egg by the raptor Hamirostra melanosternon, the blackbreasted kite, who are able to throw or drop stones to break the shell and feed on the contents; the kite is also known to carry the broken shell to its nest.

 The species is strongly attracted to capers, fruit of the plant Capparis nummularia known as myandee or moonflower in the Australian northwest, and this behaviour is exploited by Indigenous peoples who dig pit traps around the bush and wait nearby to capture them.
-The omnivorous diet includes seeds and fruit of plants, a variety of insects, especially grasshoppers, lizards, young birds and small rodents.
+The omnivorous diet includes shoots, roots, leaves, flowerheads, seeds and fruit of plants, a variety of insects, especially grasshoppers, beetles and caterpillars, lizards, young birds and small rodents.